 Step 3: Submit your application

 You can now complete and submit the kennel licence application.
+A printable form is available on our forms page.
 You will need to attach a copy of the Mercury advertisement.

 The fee for this application needs to be paid at the time that you submit your application.
 If you have submitted your application online an officer will contact you for receipt of payment.